 I’m still in the process of optimizing my slides to drive traffic to my blog, but for the starter, you should read this guide on using Slideshare for driving traffic.
 I will share my experience and results when I have more data to share with you.

 Overall, Slides is a completely new addition to my blog promotion techniques, and it is working.
-If you are in tight budget, you can start creating slides by yourself which should not take much time.
-You should read this awesome guide from Outbrain on 23 tools to repurpose the content.
+If you are in a tight budget, you can start creating slides by yourself which should not take much time.

 Upgraded ShoutMeLoud theme to responsive and Mobile site:

-ShoutMeLoud was running on an outdated version of Thesis theme and in July first week we migrated to the latest version of Genesis WordPress theme.
+ShoutMeLoud was running on an Genesis theme and recently we migrated to the Astra WordPress theme.

-More over, I also added a mobile specific site that helped me to increase the traffic from the mobile search engine.
-Nonetheless, moving from Thesis to Genesis improved the overall performance of my site.
+Moreover, I also added a mobile-specific site that helped me increase the traffic from the mobile search engine.
+Moving to an updated and SEO-optimized theme improved the overall performance of my site.

-Upgrading to Genesis theme already improved the loading time of my site by 300%, and I further optimized it to using Cloudflare free CDN.
-ShoutMeLoud is hosted on HHVM based WordPress hosting on Kinsta, and with this ShoutMeLoud is now loading in less than 2 seconds.
+Upgrading to the Astra theme already improved the loading time of my site by 300%, and I further optimized it to using CloudFlare free CDN.
+ShoutMeLoud is hosted on Kinsta WordPress hosting, and with this ShoutMeLoud is now loading in less than 2 seconds.

 Improved related posts:

 Earlier I was using related posts via custom code, and I was not happy with the relevancy of related content shown after the post.
-Related content works way better, only if the related posts are shown in the series format.
+Related content works way better, when they are truly relevant.

-Just to give you an idea, it automatically shows the related content from your blog, and you have the capability to edit the related content and pick content manually for each post.
+Just to give you an idea, it automatically shows the related content, and now I have the capability to edit the related content and pick content manually for each post.

-This work is still in progress, and I’m hoping to notice a significant improvement in the bounce rate of the blog.
+This work is still in progress, and I’m hoping to notice a significant improvement in the blog’s bounce rate.

 Removed broken links and irrelevant links:

-This step I would recommend to you to do it immediately as broken links are really bad for overall SEO score of your blog.
-You can use WordPress plugin call Broken link checker or desktop tool call Integrity to find all broken link on your blog.
+I would recommend that you do this step immediately, as broken links are terrible for the overall SEO score of your blog.
+You can use a WordPress plugin called Linkwhisper to find all broken links..